Mikhub1/React_Project/README.md

 # React_Project

-The first project will focus on React a weather page using react.
-The first stage will focus on running a functional page that return a specific.
-More modifications will be made.
+The Repository will focus on using React to build a weather page.
+Typescript language type is implemented and Vite is the build tool used to host the code and improve experience for the user